uN1K0Rn86/dungeon-generator/documentation/testing_document.md

 - Display: this test calls the display() -method and makes sure that matplotlib.pyplot.show is called once at the end of it, thus making sure that the display method gives no errors.

+### Class Prim

+- MST_has_correct_number_of_edges: this test verifies that the number of edges in the MST produced by Prim's algorithm is one less than the number of vertices.

+- Display: this test calls the display() -method and makes sure that matplotlib.pyplot.show is called once at the end of it, thus making sure that the display method gives no errors.

 ### Class Dungeon

 - Size_is_correct: this test makes sure the created dungeon has the length and width it is supposed to.